 What Happened to Richard Bingham?

-The police believed Richard Bingham might have fled to France, but they were never able to trace him beyond where he had abandoned the car.
+The police believed Richard Bingham might have fled to France.
+However, they were never able to trace him beyond where he had abandoned the car.

-Over time, stories of Lord Lucan’s whereabouts have been reported, but all of the suspected men turned out to be someone else.
+Over time, stories of Lord Lucan’s whereabouts have been reported.
+Unfortunately, all of the suspected men turned out to be someone else.
 Bingham has supposedly been spotted in New Zealand, India, and Africa.
 The African connection may have possible merit: his three young children once traveled to that continent for unknown reasons.